 Many users who have installed Windows 10 Anniversary Update have been complaining about a variety of issues.
 Although most users are happy with Windows 10 Anniversary Update, a few users have been complaining about errors and issues.

 If you have also been experiencing issues after installing Windows 10 Anniversary Update, you can uninstall Anniversary Update and roll back to the previous build of Windows 10.

-When you uninstall Anniversary Update and roll back to previous build, you will lose apps that you installed after installing Anniversary Update.
+When you uninstall Anniversary Update and roll back to the previous build, you will lose apps that you installed after installing Anniversary Update.
 Changes you made to Windows 10 after installing Anniversary Update will not be preserved as well.

-Here is how to uninstall Windows 10 Anniversary Update and roll back to previous build of Windows 10.
+Here is how to uninstall Windows 10 Anniversary Update and roll back to the previous build of Windows 10.

 Method 1 of 2

 Uninstall Windows 10 Anniversary update via Settings

 Step 1: Navigate to Settings > Update & security > Recovery.

 Step 2: Under Go back to an earlier build section, click the Get started button.